Frat’s Dragonkin: The Banished Guide -

 Equipment can also drop with inscribed skills on them (like what happens at the Memorialist, but random).

-Resources, known in game as ingredients (according to the tooltips) or materials (according to the inventory tab) are used along with gold to craft:
+Resources, known in game as ingredients (according to the tooltips) or materials (according to the inventory tab shown in the picture on the right) are used along with gold to craft:

 rings